stealsocks/joodaloop.com/content/colophon.md

 - **SPA-like navigation:** I just use a small script to store the leftmost menu's scroll-position to LocalStorage and retrieve it on page refresh.
 Page loads also use an animated fade-in effect to make naviagation feel smooth.

-    Page loads are sped up using [instant.page](https://instant.page), which prefetch pages whenever you hover over a link.
+    Page loads are sped up using [instant.page](https://instant.page), which prefetches pages whenever you hover over a link.
 I use an inlined, minified [version](https://instant.page/5.1.1) of the script so as to avoid loading an external file.

-    Check out [Brian's site](https://brianlovin.com/writing/how-my-website-works) for a better example of this, but that's an *actual* Next.js SPA, and requires so much [effort](https://adamwathan.me/2019/10/17/persistent-layout-patterns-in-nextjs/).
+    (Check out [Brian's site](https://brianlovin.com/writing/how-my-website-works) for a better example of this personal-website-as-SPA idea, but that's an *actual* Next.js SPA, and requires so much [effort](https://adamwathan.me/2019/10/17/persistent-layout-patterns-in-nextjs/)).

 - **Information hiding**: Hovering over page numbers will reveal the description for that page.
 Allows me to maintain higher information density alongside the clean book-like look.